marcmontecalvo/vulpinemsp.com/src/posts/2025-11-12-holiday-cyber-scams/2025-11-12-holiday-cyber-scams.md

 #### 1. Fake "Too Good to Be True" Deals & Phony Stores

-{% imageRight "./black_friday_deals.png", "Laptop showing Black Friday deals" %}
+{% imageRight "./fake_store_webpage.png", "Real storefront next to a fake one." %}
 Beware of unrealistic Black Friday deals
 {% endimageRight %}